What is JSX?

 Suppose we have a variable isTextSmall

-element, besides the .text
+on the element, in addition to the .text

 This can very easily be accomplished using JSX and the conditional operator in JavaScript, as demonstrated below: